YellowJacketLinux/CPAN-RPM/README.md

 Many GNU/Linux distributions have scriptlets that attempt to auto-detect what Perl modules a package provides and depends upon.
-My experience with those scriptlets is they *mostly* work but even though it is incredibly time consuming, it is better to manually define perl module dependencies.
+My experience with those scriptlets is they *mostly* work but even though it is incredibly time consuming, it is better to manually define Perl module dependencies.
 This does result in some mistakes but I honestly think it is better.

 The modules required to run the installer while creating the package always